mirceatlx/writeups/README.md

 # CTF writeups

-Repository for CTF (Capture the Flag) competitions.
+Repository for CTF (Capture the Flag) competition writeups.